nervosnetwork/ckb-sdk-java/README.md

 We use [Google Java Code Format](https://google.github.io/styleguide/javaguide.html#s4.5-line-wrapping) and [google checkstyle](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/google_checks.xml) to develop.

-If `verifyGoogleJavaFormat FAILED` happens when you build this project, please reformat your code with [Google Java Code Format](https://google.github.io/styleguide/javaguide.html#s4.5-line-wrapping) or execute `./gradlew goJF` in mac and linux or `gradlew goJF` in windows.
+If `verifyGoogleJavaFormat FAILED` happens when you build this project, please reformat your code with [Google Java Code Format](https://google.github.io/styleguide/javaguide.html#s4.5-line-wrapping) or execute `./gradlew goJF` on macOS and Linux,  or `gradlew goJF` on Windows.

 If you use IntelliJ IDEA to develop, you can install `google-java-format` plugin to format code automatically.